 - Emergency Medicine (1 month)

 These rotations occur at the UCSF Medical Center, Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG), and the San Francisco VA Medical Center (SFVAMC).
 For those residents interested in a child psychiatry career, one of the months of inpatient medicine and inpatient neurology can be substituted with pediatrics and child neurology, respectively.
 Outpatient neurology is spent at the renowned UCSF Memory and Aging Center, where the experience will emphasize the behavioral and neuropsychiatric aspects of neurology.

 Four months of the PGY-1 year are spent learning the principles of inpatient psychiatric assessment and treatment at ZSFG, providing services to San Francisco’s underserved and chronically mental ill population.
 Here residents will gain experience working with a diverse population of patients (e.g., Black, Asian, Latinx, LGBTQ+, etc.).
 Residents also spend time in the San Francisco County Jail’s inpatient psychiatry unit located at ZSFG, learning forensic psychiatry.

 Skills gained during intern year are further developed during a three-month rotation on the adult psychiatry inpatient unit at UCSF Langley Porter Psychiatric Hospital at Mount Zion during the PGY-2 year.
 This acute locked inpatient unit serves an extremely broad patient population, with ages ranging from late teens to 90+, from all socio-economic classes, and with a wide range of clinical presentations.
-The AIP also has an active electroconvulsive therapy (ECT) service, and residents gain direct experience working with patients receiving this treatment.
+There is also an active electroconvulsive therapy (ECT) service and residents gain direct experience working with patients receiving this treatment.

-Finally, residents have the opportunity to return for one month as PGY-4s to ZSFG inpatient psychiatry or AIP to solidify clinical knowledge, develop team management skills, and provide near-peer teaching to junior residents.
+Finally, residents have the opportunity to return for one month as PGY-4s to the ZSFG or UCSF inpatient psychiatry services to solidify clinical knowledge, develop team management skills, and provide near-peer teaching to junior residents.

 During the PGY-2 year, residents spend three months performing inpatient consultation/liaison psychiatry at ZSFG and the UCSF Parnassus campus, working closely with faculty to learn how to evaluate psychiatric manifestations of medical disorders and develop techniques to manage primary psychiatric disorders for patients who are medically hospitalized, in collaboration with other disciplines.